We may earn a commission when you buy through links in our articles. Learn more.

 Aside from the Power 9, these are the best Magic: The Gathering cards ever printed - game-changing, format-warping cards with terrifying effects.

-There have been many, many MTG cards printed over the years, but most of them are pretty bad, destined to sit in dusty drawers, untouched and unloved.
+There have been many, many MTG cards printed over the years, but most of them are destined to sit in dusty drawers, untouched and unloved.
 Not these all-stars.
 Here, we’ve drawn up a list of the very best MTG cards of all time, overperformers from all Magic: The Gathering’s many formats.
 The mere mention of these cards will fill experienced players’ hearts with dread and their minds with flashbacks.

 We’ve looked back across countless MTG sets, from recent releases all the way back to Alpha, to find the coolest, most jaw-droppingly powerful cards in all of Magic: The Gathering.
 Since you’re clearly interested in winning games, you might also be keen to know the best MTG creature types, and the best MTG commanders you can play.